jgraettinger/blog/compare-flow-and-materialize.md

 so what kinds of problems are each suited for, and when would you use one over the other?

-Obviously, I have some bias here.
+Obviously I have some bias here.
 I'll be as even-handed as I know how, but reader beware.
 Also, while I know Flow very well, I'm not a Materialize expert.
 I've done my best to inform myself